envicutor/drafts/overview.rst

 What programming languages does |product-name| support?
 =======================================================

-Any language that can run on |product-name|'s system.
+Any language that can possibly run on |product-name|'s operating system.

 Since |product-name| allows the specification of arbitrary :term:`dependencies` (which includes the available packages like compilers and interpreters during program execution)